Honda Insight: Manufacturing

-The Insight was assembled at the Honda factory in Suzuka, Japan, where the Honda NSX and the Honda S2000 were also assembled.
+The Insight was initially assembled at the Takanezawa factory in Tochigi, Japan before moving, along with the Honda NSX and the Honda S2000, to the Suzuka, Japan factory in 2004.
 The Insight and the NSX are aluminum-bodied, while the S2000 employs a steel body with aluminum hood.

 At the 2003 Tokyo Motor Show, Honda introduced the concept car Honda IMAS, an extremely fuel-efficient and lightweight hybrid car made of aluminum and carbon fiber, which was perceived by most observers to be the future direction where the Insight was heading.

 With its aluminum body and frame, the Insight was an expensive car to produce and was never designed for high-volume sales.
 Instead, it was designed to be a real world test car for hybrid technology and a gauge to new consumer driving habits.
 With an aerodynamic fuel-saving shape similar to its predecessor, the Honda CR-X, and some unconventional body colors it was a bit more than mainstream car buyers could handle, preferring more conservative styles.
 Production halted announced in May 2006, with plans announced to replace Insight with a new hybrid car, smaller than the eighth generation Civic, but not earlier than in 2009.
 Ahead of this announcement, Honda stopped selling Insight in the UK, for example, as early as December 2005.

 To fill the market niche void, in 2002 Honda rolled out a hybrid version of the Honda Civic – Honda Civic Hybrid, followed by Toyota's redesign of the Prius in 2003 as a 2004 model.